helsingborg-stad/project-synchronizer/README.md

 ## Configuration
 A project specific configuration file is used to define which file and optionally which properties of a file that should be synchronized.
 The composition of the configuration is quite straight forward.

 Commandline options (except for the --config parameter) can be stored in the configurationfile.
-If the corresponding options are provided on the commandline, they will take prescedence.
+If the corresponding options are provided in the configuration, they will take prescedence over the commandline options.

 ```
 {